rodneyddd/Neural-Network-Development/README.md

 we intialize the layerlearndata activations similar to before

-we run a for loop that goes through all the outgoing nodes in that layer and then we initialize a variable called weightedInputDerivativeSum = 0;
+we run a for loop that goes through all the outgoing nodes in that layer and then we initialize a variable called weightedInputDerivativeSum to 0;

 we create another inner for loop, that goes through the next layer, more towards the inside of the layer